My theme has several product templates, will Also Bought be displayed on all of them?

 In the following example, we detail how to choose a common element shared between multiple product templates:

-If the element with class .product-single is available on all the elements and if you want to place the app next to it, then you can configure it in the Element selector field which we used on the previous case.
+If the element with class .product-single is available on all the elements and if you want to place the app next to it, then you can configure it in the Element selector field which we used on the previous case, this will enable the app in all product templates:

-Note: The widget will be placed after the element which is selected in Element selector.
+Note: In the above example, the widget will be placed after the element which is selected in Element selector.